-On a promontory overlooking the Hudson River in the town of Newburgh, two adjacent easements on a total of 40 acres of beautiful woodlands and apple orchards harbor a wide diversity of plant and animal life, while protecting the scenic beauty of the Hudson Highlands ridgeline.
+On a promontory overlooking the Hudson River in the town of Newburgh, two adjacent easements totaling 40 acres of beautiful woodlands and apple orchards harbor a wide diversity of plant and animal life, while protecting the scenic beauty of the Hudson Highlands ridge line.

 Tamira Amelia Farm

-An easement donated to the Land Trust will protect 147 acres of prime farmland as well as woods, wetlands and stream corridors in the Town of Crawford.
-The landowner, who is enthusiastic about the possibilities of alternative agriculture, is raising alpacas on the property.
+An easement donated to the Land Trust protects 147 acres of prime farmland as well as woods, wetlands, and stream corridors in the Town of Crawford.
+The landowner, enthusiastic about the possibilities of alternative agriculture, is raising alpacas on the property.
 Crawford’s master plan encourages specialty crops and livestock.

 Two parcels in the village – 59 acres of steep wooded slopes overlooking Tuxedo Lake – will remain forever free of development.